Florida Platform: Basement

 The basement of the Florida Platform comprises igneous, metamorphic, and sedimentary rocks of Proterozoic, Paleozoic, and Triassic age.
 The top of the basement of the platform is marked by an unconformal surface of pre-Middle Jurassic age overlain by evaporite, carbonate, and siliciclastic deposits of Middle Jurassic to Holocene ages.
 The top of the basement is approximately 915 m below mean sea level (MSL) in the north-central Florida peninsula, and slopes downward on the east towards the Atlantic Ocean basin, on the west towards the Gulf of Mexico basin, and on the south towards the South Florida Basin, reaching 5180 m below MSL in southern Florida.

 The basement rocks of the Florida Platform are divided into two regions by the Bahama Fracture Zone, which runs northwestward from the Bahamas across southern Florida under the Gulf of Mexico and the extreme western end of the Florida panhandle in to Alabama.
-The fracture zone is also known as the Jay Fault in Florida and the Pickens-Gilberton Fault in Alabama.
+The fracture zone is also known as the Jay Fault in Florida and the Pickens–Gilbertown Fault in Alabama.
 Northeast of the Bahamas Fracture Zone is the Suwannee terrane, a crustal fragment that originated on the coast of what is now West Africa when it was part of Gondwana.

 Southwest of the Bahama Fracture Zone in the southern part of the Florida peninsula the basement is primarily composed of the Mesozoic-age South Florida Volcanic Rocks.
 Across the West Florida Continental shelf and southern Florida southwest of the Bahama Fracture Zone there are several basins and arches at the top of the basement rocks discernible via seismic imaging.
 The Apalachicola Basin on the continental shelf is offshore of the Apalachicola Embayment or South Georgia Rift.
 It is bordered on the southeast in turn by the Middle Ground Arch, which extends across the Bahama Fracture Zone under Apalachee Bay, The Tampa Basin, the Sarasota Arch, and the South Florida Basin.